Skip to main content

 Short course (two months or less) of enzyme-inducing antibacterials rifampicin or rifabutin.

-Women are advised to continue taking the COC pill and use additional precautions.
+Women are advised to continue taking COC and use additional precautions that is, condoms as well as the pill.
 Monophasic 21-day pills should be taken either as an extended regimen (continue packets without a break until 3-4 days of BTB occurs, then have 4-day pill-free interval) or a tricycling regimen (three packets without a break then a 4-day pill-free interval).
 Additional contraception should be continued for 28 days after stopping the rifampicin/rifabutin.

 Long-term course of enzyme-inducing antibacterials rifampicin or rifabutin.